Intimate strangers in a splintering world

 In Egypt, especially in traditional and conservative circles, the idea that religious identity is inherited runs deep, both among Muslims and Christians, and the traditional model of tolerance is to live as good neighbours and friends but not generally to intermarry.
 That said, I have met a number of conservative Muslims who accept the rights of other Muslims to convert and even to become atheists.

-More troublingly, the increasing marginalisation of Christians in society and their targeting by Islamic extremists bodes ill if the country fails to rediscover its pluralism.
+More troublingly, the increasing of Christians in society and their targeting by Islamic extremists bodes ill if the country fails to rediscover its pluralism.
 For Iskander, this could be problematic if he decides to pursue his or, worst, in the eyes of society, abandons religion altogether.
 And even if he chooses to become a Muslim, it would cause him to feel shame towards an integral part of his personal heritage.

 But our son’s mixed heritage is not just potentially problematic in the Middle East, it can also cause him difficulty in Europe.
 Although European society has evolved into a multicultural kaleidoscope which, at its best, is incredibly tolerant and accepting of diversity, there are numerous worrying undercurrents.

-Here in Belgium, the law guarantees equality regardless of background and people possess the legal – both nationally and at the EU level – to choose the belief system that suits them.
+Here in Belgium, the law guarantees equality regardless of background and people possess the legal freedom – both nationally and at the EU level – to choose the system that suits them.
 Moreover, the apparent unceremonious death of organised religion has left questions of faith almost completely in the private and personal sphere.

 The trouble with the push towards greater monocultural conformity, whether in Europe or the Middle East, is that the rolling boulder of intolerance gathers no nuance as it hurtles down the slippery slope to ever-greater rejection.
 Today’s “in” could easily become tomorrow’s “other”, as eloquently expressed by pastor Martin Niemöller in his famous “First they came for…” statement.